 Ted Chapin was chosen by the Rodgers and Hammerstein families to run their office.
 He expanded it into the Rodgers & Hammerstein Organization, which is responsible for management of the copyrights created by Richard Rodgers and/or Oscar Hammerstein II.
-On his watch, there have been new major productions of their musicals on Broadway (seven Tony Awards for Best Revival so far), in London, and around the world.
+On his watch, there have been new major productions of their musicals on Broadway (eight Tony Awards for Best Revival so far), in London, and around the world.
 In addition, he brought in the representation of other extraordinary musical artists including Irving Berlin.
 In addition to revivals, he has encouraged new Broadway productions, among them “Irving Berlin’s White Christmas,” “Rodgers + Hammerstein’s Cinderella,” “State Fair,” “A Grand Night for Singing,” and “Holiday Inn” as well as major television productions “The Sound of Music Live!” on NBC and the multi-racial “Cinderella” with Whitney Houston on ABC.

 His career began as production assistant for the Broadway productions of Follies, The Rothschilds, and The Unknown Soldier and His Wife, and associate to director Alan Arkin on the original Broadway production of Neil Simon’s The Sunshine Boys and the CBS-TV production of Twigs with Carol Burnett.

 He continues as President and Chief Creative Officer of The Rodgers and Hammerstein Organization.